markorr321/autounattend_and_autopilotinfoimportgui/README.md

 Your USB should be **bootable** and contain both the **Windows 11 ISO files** and your custom `autounattend.xml` at the root.

+---

+## 🚀 From boot to OOBE in two touches — *Autopilot, the way it should be.*